garykac/woven/docs/spell-list.md

 Category: Attack Mage

-Attack for 2 damage at a TENDRIL you control.
+When cast: Attack 2 at one of your TENDRILs.
 Consume that TENDRIL.

 ### Fire Burst
 ```
 . @ .
 X .
 X
+. @ .
 ```
 Element: Fire

-Category: Attack Mage
+Category: Attack Tendril

-Attack for 1 damage in all locations adjacent to a TENDRIL you control.
+When cast: Remove all TENDRILs in all locations adjacent to one of your TENDRILs.
 Consume that TENDRIL.

 ### Fire Reign
 ```